5 Negative Impacts Domestic Violence has on Children

 Children who witness domestic violence go through a whole spectrum of negative emotions.
 Young children blame themselves for the situation and feel extreme guilt.
 They grow up with poor self-esteem and confidence.
 While young kids regress to infantile behaviours like clinging and bed-wetting, older kids withdraw themselves.

 Due to extreme stress, anxiety and living in constant fear, they experience physical symptoms too.
-Headache, stomachache, nausea, cold sores, chronic fatigue, irritable bowel syndrome are common symptoms.
+Headache, stomachache, nausea, cold sores, chronic fatigue, and irritable bowel syndrome are common symptoms.
+In many cases, withdrawal from meeting the defendant can cause stress and anxiety among kids.
+That is when a divorce attorney of the defendant can connect with the other party and put forward their wishes.
+Under certain circumstances, the defendant can get permission to meet the alleged party.
+You can click here to know more.

 They have difficulty forming emotional attachments